mynuolr/traefik-subdomain-path-rewrite-plugin/README.md

 - `replacementHost` (optional): The host to replace the original request host.
 If not provided, the host will remain unchanged.
 - `basePath` (optional): A base path to prepend to the rewritten URL.
+- `keepPath` (optional): Decides if the original request path will be appended to the rewritten URL, default is `true`.
 - `logLevel` (optional): Sets the logging level, default is `INFO`.

 ### Example Configuration